zielinsm/password-generator/README.md

 #### Notes

 My main goal with this project was to get familiar with HTML Custom Elements and use them to build something useful.
-With this being said - this project isn't fully tested and it built around a somewhat new technology, it might not be the best idea to run it in a real-world environment.
+With this being said - this project isn't fully tested and it might not be the best idea to run it in a real-world environment.